khalid-naami/khalid-naami.github.io/blog/2026-05-17-mbs-trump-dangerous-us-arms-game.md

 ---
-title: "When MBS Said No to Trump: Inside a Dangerous US Arms Game"
+title: "When MBS Said No to Trump: Inside the Arms Game"
 description: "Saudi Arabia refuses US pressure to abandon Turkish and Pakistani fighters.
 Analyzing the F-35 Israeli veto and the battle for 5th-gen jet independence."
 authors: [khalid]
 tags: [Political Economy, Geopolitics, Middle East, Military Strategy, Diplomacy, Global Macro]